a melding of disparate traditions into something distinctive and compelling.All About Jazz

 Australian composer, alto saxophonist, and scholar Jonathon Crompton

-Future projects include a second cantata and the completion and recording of a four-part vocal polyphonic mass, Mass for the Modern; its movements will be released serially in annual installments.
+Future projects include the second of his Australian Cantatas and the completion and recording of a four-part vocal polyphonic mass, Mass for the Modern.